YHTAY2000/MES/README.md

 # MES Application

 This template should help get you to start my mes application.
+My Application is developed using Vue, tailwind css, express.js, socket.io and mySQL

 ## Database Setup

 1. Download [XAMPP](https://www.apachefriends.org/download.html) and open it, then start the MySQL module.
 2. Click the Admin button in the MySQL module.